-Assistance by the trusted person
+Assistance of a trusted person

-Examples of trusted persons are:
+Examples of trusted persons:

 - social workers

-- for notifications about interventions and appointments
+- notifications about an intervention and designation

-- for questions about the asylum procedure
+- questions about the asylum procedure